Bodyguard

 Explore the different ways to get into this role.

-You can apply to an organisation directly to work as a bodyguard or go through a recruitment agency specialising in security work.
-You'll need a Close Protection licence issued by the Security Industry Authority.
+Once you have your licence, you can apply to an organisation directly to work as a bodyguard or go through a recruitment agency specialising in security and close protection work.

 More Information